haroonskycoin/blog/content/posts/skycoin-development-update-week-15.md

 Meanwhile, documentation for the hardware daemon has improved, and we have resolved an issue that was causing the dep not to initialize the submodule in one of the hardware daemon’s dependencies.

-### Coinhour Bank Updates

-Coinhour Bank has gotten some important security and performance updates.

-Deposits are now being registered and credited to the user’s balance correctly, and two-factor authentication is fully integrated into the account system.

-Coinhour Bank users can now make internal transfers amongst themselves off-chain without burning Coinhours simply by providing a user email, and can see transaction histories and balances on their dashboards.

-In addition to these improvements, a number of issues relating to deposits and transfers have been eliminated.

 ### Whitelisting/Auth System

 On this front, we will soon be releasing a fully redesigned UI with a consistent theme throughout that has been polished up for better usability.

-The project is moving ahead quickly, with Skywallet preparing for final security testing and Ledger and Coinhour Bank becoming more user-friendly.
+The project is moving ahead quickly, with Skywallet preparing for final security testing and Ledger becoming more user-friendly.
 Skywire’s UI is nearing completion, while lingering bugs should be resolved soon.
 Look forward to news on these and more important updates in the days ahead!